 The EDS examines what is working well and how we can leverage assets to attract and retain high quality businesses and development into the County.
 The strategy is intended as a guide for policymakers and businesses to identify actionable goals and tactics that will strengthen the economic vitality of Union County.
 A coordinated effort among various groups will ensure that the County’s economic priorities are being addressed and that actions will not take place in a piecemeal fashion.

-Our Partners in Success
+Our Financial Partners

 In order to implement the Economic Development Strategy (EDS), public and private sector organizations have invested funds and have called upon other organizations to become involved in supporting the expansion of the Union County economy.
 The following companies, organizations and municipalities are our partners in economic development.